-Gabor Gulyas, data privacy and web tracking expert, shows us how fraudsters use browser spoofing to hide on your website.
+In this article, data privacy and web tracking expert Gabor Gulyas shows us how fraudsters use browser spoofing to hide on your website.

 If you go to the website WhatIsMyBrowser.com, chances are you’ll get fairly accurate results.
 It will show your IP address, location, and of course, the name of your web browser.

-And you may not know it, but most websites perform a similar analysis in order to learn more about their users.
-This is useful because it can help companies tailor specific services, or detect unusual behaviour (like someone suddenly logging in from another country with another browser).
+You may not know it, but most websites perform a similar analysis in order to learn more about their users.
+This is useful because it can help companies tailor specific services, or detect unusual behavior (like someone suddenly logging in from another country with another device).

 And of course, it helps us spot fraudsters who want to hide their device configurations.
 This is mostly done with browser spoofing techniques, and today I’ll show you some examples of how they do it, along with some good detection methods.

 Fraudster use browser spoofing to manipulate their browser to make it seem as if they are using a different browser configuration which they would use regularly, for example, to make it seems as if they’re from a different country.

 Fraudsters use this to bypass basic security checks and match the browser’s profile to the identity that you’re trying to use, for example, if they are looking to make purchases with a US card a fraudster would spoof their browser to match the language settings and timezone.